Home » Water Quality » Tap Water » Best & Worst Tap Water in the US: State-by-State Analysis

 Here are the top 10 states with the best tap water in the US:

-The states mentioned below have the best tap water in the United States due to their natural environment and government care.
+These states have the best tap water in the United States due to their natural environment and government care.
 Although the EPA monitors tap water, it’s primarily up to state governments to treat and maintain their water sources before distributing water to residential homes.

 Oregon

-Oregon’s tap water is clean and safe to drink thanks to the abundance of natural water sources.
-The state gets most of its tap water from the Bull Run Watershed, which has been tested and proven to be one of the least contaminated natural watersheds in the United States.
+Oregon consistently ranks among the top for tap water quality.
+The state’s water is clean and safe to drink thanks to the abundance of natural water sources.
+Most of its tap water comes from the Bull Run Watershed, which has been tested and proven to be one of the least contaminated natural watersheds in the United States.

-Additionally, Oregon has minimal pollution, especially in the north, where the watershed begins.
-The state is environmentally conscious and keeps artificial pollutants out of the water.
+Additionally, Oregon has minimal pollution, especially in the north, where the watershed’s source is located.
+Having an environmentally conscious population also helps in keeping artificial pollutants at a minimum.

 Massachusetts

-Massachusetts does not have the advantage of a pollutant-free watershed.
-Unlike Oregon, the state has relied mainly on governmental efforts to ensure that its water remains clean and safe for its citizens.
-But these efforts have paid off, as Massachusetts is on this list thanks to the state government’s diligence in rigorously treating the water supply before distributing it to homes.
+Massachusetts doesn’t have the advantage of a pollutant-free watershed.
+Unlike Oregon, the state relies mainly on governmental efforts to ensure that its water remains clean and safe for its citizens.
+But these efforts have been paying off, as Massachusetts is on this list thanks to the state government’s diligence in rigorously treating its water supplies before distributing the water to homes.

 The set of standards enforced by the EPA is already strict, but the Massachusetts Department of Environmental Protection regulations are even stricter.
-In this state, citizens are notified immediately of any contaminants present in their tap water, and the problem is usually fixed within days.
-The high standards of Massachusetts authorities sets an example for other states to emulate.
+In this state, citizens are notified immediately of any contaminants present in their tap water, and any problem is usually resolved within days.
+The high standards of Massachusetts’ authorities set an example for other states to emulate.

 South Dakota